SystemsApproach/7E/introduction/protocols.rst

 high-level users.
 (Here, we use the term "user" to mean any application or protocol that uses a protocol to deliver messages on its behalf.)
-This means that in the same way we might multiplex multiple flows of data over a single physical link, we can also think of every protocol as multiplexing multiple user flows over a logical connection to its peer on another machine.
+This means that in the same way we might multiplex multiple data flows over a single physical link, we can also think of every protocol as multiplexing multiple user flows over a logical connection to its peer on another machine.

-Practically speaking, this simply means that the header a given protocol attaches to its messages contains an identifier that records the user to which the message belongs.
+Practically speaking, this means that the header a given protocol attaches to its messages contains an identifier that records the user to which the message belongs.
 We call this identifier a *demultiplexing key*, or *demux key* for short.
 At the source host, a protocol includes the appropriate demux key in its header.
 When the message is delivered to its peer on the destination host, the peer